 User segment

-The Galileo user segment is composed by Galileo receivers.
+The Galileo user segment is composed of Galileo receivers.
 Their main function is to receive Galileo signals, determine pseudo-ranges and solve the navigation equation in order to obtain their coordinates and provide an accurate time.

 Galileo clocks